-4 Color and Spatial Indexing
+2 Color and Spatial Indexing

-The aim of image indices is to create metrics to estimate the similarity of images.
+The aim of an image index is to create a metric for the similarity of images.
 Such a metric should ideally correspond to the users' perception of similarity.
-The idea of our image indexing system based on perception (IISBOP) was to use some the the established coding principals of human vision to compare images.
+The idea of our color image indexing system based on perception (CISBOP) was to use some the the established coding principles of human vision to compare images.

-For each image the distribution of the features hue, luminance and spatial frequencies were determined.
+For each image the distribution of the features hue, luminance and spatial frequency were determined.
 These distributions were summarized into three histograms (feature vectors).
-The similarity between two images were then defined as the distance between the feature vectors.
+The similarity between two images was then defined as the distance between the feature vectors.
 In contrast to previous approaches, we normalized the distance values with regard to the mean and standard deviation of the distribution of similarity distances.
 The normalization transformation is computed on a per-image basis and leads to index weights that reflect the saliency of the corresponding features.

-The main focus our research, besides evaluation, was the first step in similarity metric creation, the modeling of appropriate image features.
-We used the DKL color space (Derrington et al., 1984) that was found to underlie primate color vision for this purpose.
+The main focus of our research, besides evaluation, was the first step in similarity metric creation, the modeling of appropriate image features.
+For this purpose we used the DKL color space (Derrington et al., 1984) that was found to underlie primate color vision.
 The chromaticity and the luminance information was stored in two separate indices, the information about the Fourier energy distribution in a third histogram.

-4.1 Color Transformation
+2.1 Color Transformation

 It was mentioned in the introduction that there is no simple transformation to convert RGB-triplets into human cone photoreceptor excitations.
 But these receptor excitations are necessary to calculate the DKL cone-opponent coordinates for these stimuli.
-We circumvented this problem by using the photoreceptor excitations resulting from the display of the images on a standardized and calibrated display monitor (Sony GDM-F500).
-Since our observers made their judgments looking
+We circumvented this problem by using the photore-